Outbreak Response Plan

 - After removing gloves, wash hands with antimicrobial agent for at least 20 – 30 seconds (Refer to Handwashing Policy).

 - Review standard precautions.
-Follow PPE Protocol.
+Follow Personal Protective Equipment (PPE) Protocol.

-- Wear a gown when you anticipate clothing will be contaminated by the individual or by contact with environmental surfaces or items in the individual’s room.
+- Wear a gown when you anticipate clothing will be contaminated by the individual or contact with environmental surfaces or items in the individual’s room.

 - When possible, dedicate the use of non-critical equipment to a single individual.

-- The facility shall implement universal source control for visitors and staff in the building.
+- The facility shall implement universal source control for family/visitors and staff in the building.
 All residents, whether they have COVID-19 symptoms or not, must practice source control when around others (surgical mask) in accordance with CDC guidance.